siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 ![Docker Engine Mac](../images/Docker_Engine_Mac.png)

 Once docker is started check `docker version` again to see experimental set to true for both client and server.

 ![Docker Version Final Mac](../images/Docker_Version_Final_Mac.png)

 ###### Windows
-In the Windows file explorer go to your users directory and see if .docker exists if so open that directory and edit it with your favorite text editor.
-Add `"experimental": "enabled"` to config.json file
+In the Windows file explorer go to your users directory and see if `.docker` exists if so open that directory and edit it with your favorite text editor.
+Add `"experimental": "enabled"` to the `config.json` file

-If it doesn't exist, make a new folder called .docker and create a new file called config.json.
+If it doesn't exist, make a new folder called `.docker` and create a new file called `config.json`.
 Add "experimental: enabled" inside of brackets.

 ![End Result](../images/Enabling-experimental.PNG)

 ###### Check for Success
 In the end check your docker version to see that the change persisted.
 Specifically, look for client's experimental section being marked `Experimental: True`.

 ![Docker Version Final Mac](../images/Docker_Version_Final_Mac.png)

 ## Cross-Architecture Docker

-Normally, one can only run docker images compiled for their architecture.
-This means that in order to run an s390x image you would need an s390x server.
+Normally, one can only run docker images compiled for the host machine's architecture.
+This means that in order to run an s390x image, you would need an s390x server.
 Additionally, since building an s390x image in most cases requires running s390x binaries on your system, this also requires an s390x server.
 The same holds true for x86 (amd64), power (ppc64le), arm, etc. This limits the ability to build images that are available across all platforms.
 One way to overcome this limitation is by using [binfmt_misc](https://www.kernel.org/doc/html/latest/admin-guide/binfmt-misc.html) in conjunction with [qemu](https://www.qemu.org/) (quick emulation) running using [User-mode-emulation](https://ownyourbits.com/2018/06/13/transparently-running-binaries-from-any-architecture-in-linux-with-qemu-and-binfmt_misc/).
 Qemu dynamically translates the target architecture's instructions to the the host architecture's instruction set to enable binaries of a different architecture to run on a host system.
-Binfmt_misc comes in to enable the kernel to read the foreign architecture binary by ["directing"](https://lwn.net/Articles/679308/) the kernel to the correct qemu static binary to interpret the code.
+[Binfmt_misc](https://lwn.net/Articles/679308/) comes in to enable the kernel to read the foreign architecture binary by ["directing"](https://lwn.net/Articles/679308/) the kernel to the correct qemu static binary to interpret the code.

-In order to set this up to work with Docker and its underlying linux kernel we first need:
+In order to set this up to work with Docker and its underlying linux kernel, we first need:

-1. binfmt_misc registers the corresponding qemu-static binary for each architecture that has a static qemu image available [of course other than the native one; s390x in this case].
+1. binfmt_misc to register the corresponding qemu-static binary for each architecture that has a static qemu image available [of course other than the native one; s390x in this case].

-2. provide these qemu-static binaries to the system for the host architecture to all of the target architectures.
+2. provide these qemu-static binaries to the system for the host architecture to all of the target architectures. *You can get these by building them from the qemu code or from a package of qemu for your os or on online source repositories for these packages such as [this one](https://packages.debian.org/sid/s390x/qemu-user-static/download)*

 3. Persist this setting for future kernel calls to be used with Docker for each container it creates in their new sets of namespaces